PhilippaHartley/SKAO-SDC2/README.md

 `python setup.py install`

-Source input catalogues
+###Source input catalogues

 The pipeline uses catalogue files produced by T-RECS.
-Link?
 The catalogues produced for use during SDC2 can be downloaded from [here](https://drive.google.com/drive/folders/1MQ12xhKH1UAD8EK7XjQA5lyBUCTc4jim?usp=sharing).
 For use with these scripts, place the SDC2_catalogues directory inside the directory that contains this repository.

-### Basic usage
+## Basic usage

 `python run_SDC2_pipeline.py`

-### Detailed usage
+## Detailed usage

-How to run the SDC2 simulation pipeline
+###How to run the SDC2 simulation pipeline

 An end-to-end pipeline, `run_SDC2_pipeline.py`, can be used to simulate the data products produced for SDC2.